The AI Data Structure

 Working with AI Data

-Learn to handle the most common data types in AI flows, from text and files to embeddings.
+Learn how to handle the most common data types in AI flows, from text and files to embeddings.

 An AI Agent is only as good as the data it can understand.
 In NappAI, you can work with a variety of data types, each with a specific purpose.